 What your business will end up with?

 Startup.
-Usually moves towards next stage via a large deal on sale or IPO – Initial public offering.
+Usually moves towards the next stage via a large deal on sale or IPO – Initial public offering.

 Is it possible for a small business to become a startup or vice versa?
 Yes, probably but everything depends on a chief`s decision.
-Sometimes it depends on a founder`s intentions (meaning whether a company is wished to be seen in another role), sometimes – is conditioned by external factors (a product demand changed, market conditions).
+Sometimes it depends on a founder`s intentions (meaning whether a company is wished to be seen in another role), and sometimes – is conditioned by external factors (a product demand change, market conditions).